 This concept of a self-care kit is pretty new to me, but it makes so much sense to have all of your favourite things together in one spot to help with some self-love.

-So, if you’re going to thrive as a teacher, I think it’s crucial for you to take the time to look after yourself.
-Create your own self-care kit to help you to do this.
+If you’re going to thrive as a teacher, it’s crucial for you to take the time to look after yourself, and creating your own self-care kit can help you to do this.

 A great book I’ve been using to help me with some quick daily self-care ideas is called: A Moment for Teachers: Self-care for Busy Teachers.
 (101 ways for teachers to become more inspired, peaceful, and confident in 30 seconds by Alice Langholt.